Our customer owns 82 plus shipping containers in East Granby, Connecticut.

 the project processes were structured and mutual

 an execution plan was laid out; deliverables and project

 the legal framework agreed upon.

-even surpassed facilities' specifications.
+even surpassed facility specifications.
 Just a few miles away

-from customer's warehouse, the factory was geared toward the repair
+from our customer's warehouse, our factory was geared toward the repair

 and modification of reefers (refrigerated containers) and could